-MAJOR COLL ECTOR (CITY) NEIGHBORHOOD LOCAL/ YIELD STREET (CITY) FUNCTIONAL CLASSIFICATION ARTERIAL (ODOT) COMMERCIAL NON- COMMERCIAL COLLECTOR (CITY) MINIMUM CONFIGURATION 11 1 † Ţ EDGE 1-4 ft.
+FUNCTIONAL 40750741 MAJOR COLLECTOR (CITY) NEIGHBORHOOD LOCAL/ FUNCTIONAL CLASSIFICATION ARTERIAL (ODOT) COMMERCIAL NON- COMMERCIAL COLLECTOR (CITY) YIELD STREET (CITY) 3 MINIMUM CONFIGURATION 1 Ť EDGE 1-4 ft.
 0 ft.
 0 ft.
 0 ft.
 0 ft.
 PEDESTRIAN THROUGHWAY 5-10 ft.
 8 ft.
+4 6 ft.
 6 ft.
-6 ft.
 5 ft.
 FURNISHINGS/ LANDSCAPE (INCLUDES CURB) 5.5-6.5 ft.
 3 ft.
 3 ft.
 0.5 ft.
 0.5 ft.
-MINIMUM WALKWAY WIDTH Variable 11 ft.
+MINIMUM WALKWAY WIDTH Variable5 11 ft.
 9 ft.
 6.5 ft.
 5.5 ft.
-MINIMUM BUFFER (PEDESTRIAN THROUGHWAY TO VEHICLE TRAVEL WAY) Variable 3 ft.
+MINIMUM BUFFER (PEDESTRIAN THROUGHWAY TO VEHICLE TRAVEL WAY) 2 Variable 5 3 ft.
 3 ft.
 0.5 ft.
 0.5 ft.

-- 2. Includes width of on-street parking, bike facilities, and furnishings/landscape zone. - Local streets that are also constructed as shared streets do not require curbs and may include a 5 ft. shoulder walkway at street level, with the travel lanes and shoulders satisfying pedestrian needs.
+- 1. Minimum widths may be expanded in areas with enhanced pedestrian activity, or when identified as a project in this TSP or subsequently adopted refinement plan.
+For instance, the edge zone may need to be expanded to accommodate outdoor seating for the adjacent land use. - 2.
+Includes width of on-street parking, bike facilities, and furnishings/landscape zone. - 3.
+Local streets that are also constructed as shared streets do not require curbs and may include a 5 ft. shoulder walkway at street level, with the travel lanes and shoulders satisfying pedestrian needs.
 In constrained cases, the shoulder walkway may be provided on only one side, or eliminated. - 4.
-In highly constrained locations, the landscape buffer may be eliminated to meet the required 8 ft. pedestrian throughway with approval from the City Engineer, City Engineer's designee or Planning Director. - Desired walkway and buffer width for ODOT facilities depends on the urban context and are subject to review and approval by ODOT.
-Additional detail is provided in ODOT's urban design guidancethe BUD.
+In highly constrained locations, the landscape buffer may be eliminated to meet the required 8 ft. pedestrian throughway with approval from the City Engineer, City Engineer's designee or Planning Director - 5.
+Desired walkway and buffer width for ODOT facilities depends on the urban context and are subject to review and approval by ODOT.
+Additional detail is provided in ODOT's urban design guidance.